Why Your Business Interruption Insurance May Cover Claims for Lost Profits and Ongoing Expenses Arising from the COVID-19 Stay at Home Order

 By Thomas Neville

-The restaurant industry is one of the largest sectors of the US economy, pumping over $1 trillion into the U.S. economy and employing over 15 million people.
+The restaurant industry is one of the largest sectors of the US economy.
+It pumps over $1 trillion into the U.S. economy and employs over 15 million people.
 The coronavirus epidemic has hit the industry hard.
 How hard?
 The National Restaurant Association is projecting that the industry’s sales will drop by nearly 25%, and one-third to one-half of those employed in the restaurant industry will lose their jobs.

 It’s not just the restaurant industry that is being impacted.
 All Coloradoans have been asked to stay at home to limit the spread of the COVID-19 virus.
 While these steps are necessary to limit the spread of COVID-19, they are also causing economic losses throughout the state.
 It’s enough to make you wish there was some kind of insurance against these losses.